Generate a card token

 • Base64 encode the resulting encrypted data into a string.
 This string is the encrypted_pan value in the /v1/tokens request.

-1. Create a token request containing a card object with its required fields, including:
+2. Create a token request containing a card object with its required fields:

 FieldDescriptionType

-encrypted_panEnter the encryption service ID used to store payment card Primary Account Number (PAN).String
+encrypted_panEncryption service ID used to store the payment card's primary account number (PAN).String

-1. Set the apiAccessKey (PAKMS key) as the value of the apikey header and send a POST request to the /v1/tokens endpoint.
-See the Tokens API reference for more information.
+1. Set the Ecommerce API key or apiAccessKey as the value of the apikey header and send a POST request to the /v1/tokens endpoint.
+See Create a card token in the API reference for more information.

 curl --request POST \